swiftlang/swift-package-manager/README.md

 If that command provides usage information then you’re ready to go.

+## System Requirements

+The system requirements for the Swift Package Manager are the same as [those of Swift itself](https://github.com/apple/swift#system-requirements).

 ## A Work In Progress

 The package manager is being open-sourced early, but has not yet had a stable release.
 Please consider any public interface (command-line or API) subject to change.
 There are many important features which are not yet implemented.